David1728/David1728/README.md

 ### Hi there 👋
 I'm David
-- 🔭 I like to programming
+- 👾 I like to programming
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python
 - 📫 I have knowledge about JavaScript, HTML and CSS

 <!--